tcpipuk/go-llama.cpp/docs/api-guide.md

 # API usage guide

-This guide covers the go-llama.cpp API in detail, showing how to integrate LLM inference into Go applications.
+This guide covers the llama-go API in detail, showing how to integrate LLM inference into Go applications.

 ## Basic usage